CarbonLDP/carbonldp-js-sdk/doc/README.md

 > Class that can serialize any Number value to a string literal of float.
-Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.floatSerializer`.
+Instead of instantiating this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.floatSerializer`.